 Biden said, "the Department of Labor is developing an emergency rule to require all employers with 100 or more employees that together employ over 80 million workers to ensure their workforces are fully vaccinated or show a negative test at least once a week."

 So according to Biden, the Department of Labor will use emergency powers from the Occupational Safety and Health Administration (OSHA), to propose a temporary rule.
 According to OSHA's published standards, emergency powers can only be granted when it's been determined "that workers are in grave danger due to exposure to toxic substances or agents determined to be toxic or physically harmful or to new hazards and that an emergency standard is needed to protect them."

-Biden declared, "My job as President is to protect all Americans," while threatening millions of unvaccinated workers with potential unemployment.
+Biden declared, "My job as President is to protect all Americans," by threatening millions of unvaccinated workers with losing their jobs.
 Biden's declaration rings quite differently than that of the U.S. Declaration of Independence, which specifies, "Governments are instituted among Men, deriving their just powers from the consent of the governed."
-However, consent is being omitted by the Biden admin.
+However, consent is being denied by Biden's administration.

 Gov. Greg Abbott of Texas said, "Biden’s vaccine mandate is an assault on private businesses.
 I issued an Executive Order protecting Texans’ right to choose whether they get the COVID vaccine."

 Gov. Asa Hutchinson of Arkansas said, "I fully support continued efforts to increase vaccination rates across our nation, but the federal government mandates on private businesses are not the right answer." https://twitter.com/AsaHutchinson/status/1436084493002100738?s=20